tabler/tabler/_docs/cards.md

 description: A card is a flexible and extensible content container.
 It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.
 ---

-Cards are built with as little markup and styles as possible, but still manage to deliver a ton of control and customization.
+The `.card` element is simply a container with a shadow, a border, a radius, and some padding.
 Built with flexbox, they offer easy alignment and mix well with other Bootstrap components.

 ### Default card